 At the far end of the Spa is the infinity pool, although the ship was full I was pleasantly surprised to find there were only a handful of people using the pool.
 Deck 4 is home to the Compass Rose, Explorer Lounge, Casino and the lower level of the Constellation Lounge .
 The ship’s boutiques can also be found here, selling designer handbags, perfumes, fashion accessories and jewellery.

-This evening we were dining at Chartreuse , I loved this restaurant, the setting was superb with views of the ocean and a Parisian menu to die for!
+This evening we were dining at Chartreuse , I loved this restaurant on Seven Seas Explorer, the setting was superb with views of the ocean and a Parisian menu to die for!
 I had duck foie gras terrine with sauternes Jelly, Toasted Brioche and Marinated Apricots, followed by seared Barbary duck breast with glazed turnips, candied Morello cherries and sour cherry mustard – sublime indeed, and making my mouth water as I am typing this!
 Tonight, we decided to have a night cap or two in the Explorer Lounge .
 I liked the layout and feel of this lounge and it is a great place to meet up with friends.
 The resident musicians were excellent and showcased a varied repertoire to suit all tastes.

 Our next stop, Saint Paul in Provence made up for that though.
 It was such a quaint village perched on a rocky outcrop and we had enough time here to explore the maze of narrow charming streets with window boxes overflowing with beautiful scented flowers, and artists’ and craft workshops tucked into the rock walls.
 The Fondation Maeght , a museum of modern art, has a good collection of paintings, sculptures, drawings and other works from the 20th century.
 Whilst meandering uphill we came across a lovely hilltop restaurant, Hostelleries Les Remparts , where we had a lunch time snack and beautiful views of the surrounding countryside.
 This village is a little gem, well worth visiting.